Cumberland County Guide

 856-453-2125

-Serves as the public information center for county government departments and agencies.
+Serves as a central public contact point for county government departments and agencies.

 County Administrator

-Responsible for the day-to-day operation and supervision of the county departments and their divisions and projects.
+Responsible for the day-to-day operation and supervision of county departments, divisions, and projects.

 Clerk of the Board